davepivonka/mordecai3/README.md

 - Download the NGEC repository from Github: `https://github.com/ahalterman/NGEC`

-❖ ✅ Now, install it using:
+❖ ✅ Now, install it in editable mode using:
 - `pip install -e .` where the `.` is replaced with the location of the NGEC folder.
 In my case:
 - `pip install -e '/Users/davidpivonka/Documents/Peacekeeping Dividends/Github Repo/NGEC'`

 Output checkpoint:
 ```